Sakrecoer/set.hallstrom/privacy-policy.md

 ### Regrets

 You can at anytime ask me to remove you from my personal contacts.
-By sending an email to set+gdpr@hallstrom.ch
+By sending an email to set+gdpr@hallstrom.ch.
+It will make me a bit sad but it's ok.